NYUGP17/Assignment_1/README.md

 git clone https://github.com/NYUGP17/Assignment_1
 ```

-Next, please refer to part 1 of the assignment PDF ("First steps with LIBIGL")
+Next, please refer to the [Guidelines and Instructions](https://github.com/danielepanozzo/gp/raw/master/guidelines.pdf)
-for instructions on installing LIBIGL and its dependencies.
+handout for instructions on installing LIBIGL and its dependencies.

 ## Building and Completing the Assignment
 Once LIBIGL is set up (and pointed to by environment variable $LIBIGL_ROOT) you